choir27/Poke-Site/README.md

 I learned to make a plan before building anything, and to make sure I have a general direction that I want to achieve and to develop a plan on how to get there.
 Taking the time to develop a general structured plan beforehand showed me how efficient and useful it is to write out what you want build before actually creating it.

 ## Examples:
-Take a look at these couple examples that I have in my own portfolio: Anime on Mobile: https://anime-on-mobile.netlify.app/ For Everything Priconne: https://for-everything-priconne.herokuapp.com/ Poke Site: https://illyasite.herokuapp.com/
+Take a look at these couple examples that I have in my own portfolio: Anime on Mobile: https://anime-on-mobile.netlify.app/ For Everything Priconne: https://for-everything-priconne.herokuapp.com/ Illya Site: https://illyasite.herokuapp.com/